hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/introduction.md

 ## Key topics and takeways

-- Setting up a no-code backend integrating REST APIs using [Data Hub](https://hasura.io/data-hub/) and the GraphQL SpaceX API
+- Setting up a no-code backend integrating the GraphQL SpaceX API
 - End to end example of authentication and CSRF protection
 - Code generation for type safe and easy to use GraphQL calls
 - Progressive enhancement on the browser, only load JS when logged in for features like preloading